 Students are expected to initiate discussion with the instructor about any aspects of this course.
-Students will be asked to complete an exit questionnaire at the end of the program.
-Your participation in completing this questionnaire is valued.

 Attendance

 Attendance is required in this course as this practical experience is essential to meet program outcomes.
 BCIT Attendance Policy applies.
 If students take time off for personal reasons other than illness, they are expected to make up that time.
 A doctor's note is required for any extended illness.
 What is considered in the end is: "Did the student achieve the course outcomes?"